-Anyway, Buenos Aires is a huge city and a fascinating city.
-My first reaction when I came initially to Buenos Aires was that it felt quite European.
-A bit like a mix between Paris (for size) and Milan (for architecture and organisation).
-And that’s probably quite true.
-In fact, Italians were probably the biggest nationality to emigrate to Argentina.
-But this emigration mainly took place in the late 1800s and early 1900s, when Argentina was the world’s 7th biggest economy, ahead of France, Italy and Germany.
+Regardless of the figures, Buenos Aires is a huge and fascinating city.
+My reaction when I visited for the first time was that it felt quite European, a mix between Paris (in terms of size) and Milan (for its architecture and organisation).
+As it happens, Italians were one of the largest groups to emigrate to Argentina, but of course this was mainly in the late 1800s and early 1900s, when Argentina was the world’s seventh biggest economy, ahead of France, Italy and Germany.

 Avenida 9 de Julio

-The Avenida 9 de Julio is supposedly the world’s widest avenue.
-I am not sure if it is true, but it probably is.
-You don’t even try crossing all the lanes in one go.
-It is named after the date of the Argentine independence in 1816, then including both Uruguay and parts of Bolivia.
+The Avenida 9 de Julio is supposedly the world’s widest avenue, and you certainly shouldn’t try to cross from one side to another in one go.
+It is named after the date in 1816 when Argentina achieved independence, then including both Uruguay and parts of Bolivia.

-On the avenue, you also have several other interesting points.
-At the very bottom, the French embassy, grandiose, in the middle a big obelisk and at the top the forbidding building housing the Ministry of Communications, in the middle of the street actually, with an artwork depicting Evita Perón on the facade.
+There are several other interesting points on the Avenida.
+At the very bottom is the French Embassy, in the middle is a vast obelisk, and at the top is a forbidding building housing the Ministry of Communications, boasting an artwork depicting Evita Perón on the facade.

-East of 9 de Julio (the avenida or calle is often dropped in addresses) you have the part of town called Recoleta.
-This is a busy shopping district.
-The more east and north you move the more elegant it becomes.
-There are many impressive building, embassies, hotels, and plenty of restaurants.
+East of 9 de Julio (the avenida or calle is often dropped in addresses) is a part of town called Recoleta.
+This is a busy shopping district, and the further north and east you travel, the more elegant it becomes.
+There are many impressive buildings including embassies and hotels, and plenty of restaurants.

 The Cemeterio de la Recoleta with the tomb of Evita Perón, as well as many other graves that look more like mausoleums than anything else.
 A curious and interesting place to visit.
-Continuing beyond el cemeterio you come first to a park area popular for taking a stroll and then to the national art museum and the monument to Evita.
+Continuing beyond el cemeterio you come first to a park area (a popular place for strolling) and then to the National Art Museum and the Evita monument.

-On (Avenida) Santa Fe, one of the business roads, on number 1860, there is an amazing bookshop in what was once a theatre, El Ateneo Grand Splendid.
-They also have a café, on what was the stage.
+At 1860 Avenida Santa Fe there is an amazing bookshop in what was once a theatre, El Ateneo Grand Splendid (a café occupies the former stage).

 Retiro is (mainly) on the other side of 9 de Julio.
-The park Plaza San Martin is home to a curious clock tower, similar to Big Ben in London, a gift from the British community; today ironically just across the street from the war monument commemorating the Falklands / Malvinas war.
+The park Plaza San Martin is home to a curious clock tower similar to London’s Big Ben, which was a gift from the British community.
+Ironically, it stands just across the street from a war monument commemorating the Falklands/Malvinas war.

-This is also a busy shopping district, famous, yes, but, well, shopping is shopping, and with more big office buildings than on the Recoleta side.
+This is also a busy shopping district that features more imposing office buildings than on the Recoleta side.

 Continuing through Retiro down towards the river you come to…

-It has nothing to do with wood (madera) but is named after the person who was put in charge of building a new harbour for Buenos Aires in the late 19th century, Eduardo Madero.
-With time it became a grubby and neglected harbour area, like so often.
-But since the end of the 20th century, a huge redevelopment effort has transformed the old harbour into a shining new part of Buenos Aires with offices, apartment buildings, hotels and shops.
+It has nothing to do with wood (madera) but is named after Eduardo Madero who was put in charge of building a new harbour for Buenos Aires in the late 19th century.
+As time passed it became a grubby and neglected harbour area, but since the end of the 20th century, a huge redevelopment project has transformed the old harbour into a shiny, new neighbourhood with offices, apartment buildings, hotels and shops.

 On the land side (Avenida Ing.
-Huergo) many old warehouses have been converted into restaurants and cafés, often with a nice view over the water on the riverside, or not really the riverside since it is closed docks.
-Some beautiful old ships usually lie in the dock; also note the spectacular bridge by Santiago Calatrava, the Woman’s Bridge, Puente de la Mujer.
+Huergo) many old warehouses have been converted into restaurants and cafés, often with attractive views over the water on the riverside.
+Some handsome old ships usually lie in the dock; also noteworthy is architect Santiago Calatrava’s Puente de la Mujer (the Woman’s Bridge).

 Plaza de Mayo

-Continuing south and returning into the city you come to Plaza de Mayo, if anything is, this is the central square of Buenos Aires, at least politically and administratively.
-On one end you have the president’s Casa Rosada and at the other end the Cathedral Metropolitana (not very impressive from the outside), as well as the curious old building housing the historic museum, and many other “official” buildings around the square.
+Continuing south and returning to the city you come to Plaza de Mayo, the central square of Buenos Aires (at least politically and administratively speaking).
+At one end is the president’s Casa Rosada and at the other, the Cathedral Metropolitana (not very impressive from the outside), as well as the curious old building housing the History Museum and many other official buildings around the square.

-On the square, you have a group of permanent protesters who want the disappearances that happened during a violent distant era to be investigated the Madres de Plaza de Mayo (Mothers of the Plaza).
-The square is often the scene for demonstrations that can sometimes become a bit violent.
+Also on the square is a group of permanent protesters – the Madres de Plaza de Mayo (Mothers of the Plaza) – who are campaigning for an investigation into the disappearances that happened during a violent distant era; the square is often the scene of demonstrations that can sometimes become rather violent.

 Continuing south we come to San Telmo.
-This is a quite charming district with not so many modern buildings and high-rises.
-It is famous for its antiques and bric-a-brac shops.
-You find many in the area around Plaza Dorrego.
-You can also find plenty of restaurants here.
-Some other parts of San Telmo (not necessarily very far away) are rather more “rustic” though.
+This is quite a charming district with fewer modern buildings and high-rises.
+It is famous for its antiques and bric-a-brac shops, found in the area around Plaza Dorrego where there are also plenty of restaurants.
+Other parts of San Telmo are a little more rustic.

-Continuing a bit further south you come to the very famous area of La Boca, but we advised not to walk all the way here, and not just because of the distance.
-This is an old and rather rough part of the old harbour district that has become well-known for its colourful houses built with cheap corrugated steel.
-Why so colourful?
-Maybe because they were given left-over paint from the boats that were painted in the harbour.
+A little further south is the very famous area of La Boca.
+However, we advise you not to walk all the way here as this older neighbourhood is also a rather rough part of the old harbour district that is renowned for its colourful houses built with cheap corrugated iron.
+One possible explanation for these brightly-hued dwellings is that they were decorated using left-over materials from the harbour’s boat yards.

-It is a compulsory stop for most visitors to Buenos Aires, so don’t expect to find a “genuine” BA atmosphere.
+La Boca is a compulsory stop for most visitors to Buenos Aires, so don’t expect to find a truly genuine atmosphere.
 In a very small area between C. Gregorio Araoz de Lamadrid and the docks (Plazoleta de los Suspiros), there are literally hundreds of restaurants, trinket shops, street tango dancers and anything else that can attract tourists.

 La Boca is of course also famous for its football team that sports the Swedish blue and yellow colours.
 Why?
-We’ll you’ll have to find out.
+We’ll leave you to keep guessing about that…

-When in La Boca: don’t go too far away from where all the tourists are; the area around it is very rough and poor, and do keep a sharp eye on all your belongings.
+One word of caution: when in La Boca, don’t stray too far from where the tourists are, as the neighbouring area is very rough.
+Keep a sharp eye on all your belongings.

 A few other curiosities

-Many people have dogs but cannot take them for a walk during daytime when they are working.
-So the parks in Buenos Aires are filled with “dog minders”, people who take care of your dog during daytime and often go walking with many dogs, maybe up to a dozen, at the time.
-There is a rule defining how many dogs each minder can take, but I am not sure it is much followed.
+Many people have dogs but cannot take them for a walk during daytime when they are working, so in the parks of Buenos Aires you’ll see dog minders, ie. people who take care of your dog during the day, sometimes walking as many as a dozen dogs at a time.
+There is a rule stipulating the number of dogs a minder can take, but no-one seems to pay much attention to this.

-The Plaza del Congreso houses the impressive parliament, Congreso de la Nación.
+The impressive Plaza del Congreso houses Argentina’s parliament, known as the Congreso de la Nación.

 A note on security

-Buenos Aires is a big city with huge contrasts between rich and poor, maybe more than in many other places.
-This has the same effects as anywhere else.
-Pickpockets are a problem as is bag-snatching, camera thefts etc. Be very, very careful with your belongings.
-Also, avoid carrying obvious or ostentatious jewellery.
+Buenos Aires is a big city with huge contrasts between rich and poor, and inevitably these contrasts have an effect, as in many other places.
+Potential problems include pickpockets, bag-snatchers and camera thiefs, so be extremely careful with your belongings.
+Similarly, avoid wearing obvious or ostentatious jewellery.

-You should also be a bit extra-careful if you venture out to more “unsavoury” parts of the city (there are many), poorer or less frequented by tourists.
+You should also be extra-careful if you venture out to any of the more unsavoury parts of the city (there are many), where tourists do not typically go.

 Getting to and from the airport

-Buenos Aires has two airports, a domestic one which is very close to the city centre a bit outside Palermo (Aeroparque Jorge Newbery).
+Buenos Aires has two airports, a domestic one which is very close to the city centre, outside Palermo (Aeroparque Jorge Newbery).

-The international airport, called Ezeiza, is quite a bit outside the city.
-It takes about 45 minutes with a car, or (much) more if traffic is bad.
+The international airport, called Ezeiza, is quite a long way from the city centre.
+The journey by car can take 45 minutes, or much more if traffic is heavy.
 You can take a taxi or a private transfer to/from the airport.
-This will probably be around US$ 40-50 (or similar in ARS).
-There are also minibus services as well as city buses.
+This will probably cost around US$ 40-50 (or similar in ARS).
+There are also minibus services and city buses.